 How something becomes a thing that will entice three girls to drive nearly an hour one way just to take a picture is one of the most spectacular mysteries of the tourism industry.
 Had we decided to make the purple door a thing, it likely never would have been.
 But organically, Denton has this hidden draw – the purple door photo op.

 The Garland girls taught us something that day, and I hope they found the door and got their picture.
 From now on, we’ll know how to add clues for purple-door-searching visitors.

 No spoilers here.
 I won’t ruin the game.
-But, find the purple door, snap a pic and post it to social media with the hashtag #dentoning.
-Maybe your image will end up in our next Denton Live magazine’s best #dentoning pics.
+But, find the purple door, snap a pic and post it to social media with the hashtag #discoverdenton and tag us!
+Maybe your image will end up on our social media feed.